samuelcolvin/rtoml/README.md

 coverage on python code.
 Other TOML libraries for python I tried all failed to parse some valid TOML.
 * Performance: see [github.com/pwwang/toml-bench](https://github.com/pwwang/toml-bench) -
   rtoml is the fastest Python TOML libraries at the time of writing.
-* `None`-value handling: rtoml has an option to handle `None`-values flexibly, instead of simply ignore them.
+* `None`-value handling: rtoml has flexible support for `None` values, instead of simply ignoring them.

 ## Install